Rangers vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has three doubles, a triple, four home runs, 17 walks and 10 RBI (22 total hits).
-He has stolen five bases.
+- Torres has 22 hits with three doubles, a triple, four home runs, 17 walks and 10 RBI.
+He's also stolen five bases.

 Torres Recent Games